n2ygk/sdrtrunk-wiki/Developing.md

 * [Bellsoft Liberica OpenJDK](https://bell-sw.com/pages/downloads/#/java-17-lts%20/%20current)
 * [SDKMAN](https://sdkman.io/) - not an SDK vendor, rather an SDK selection tool.
 Linux Only

-Note: required Java JDK is currently locked at JDK 19.x until Gradle 8.2 is released.
+Note: required Java JDK is currently JDK 20.x

 Use the gradle wrapper to build the source code: